DanielPitfield/Noughts_and_Crosses/README.md

 # Noughts_and_Crosses
-An online implementation of the 'Noughts and Crosses' game
+An online implementation of the 'Noughts and Crosses' game.

-A move can be made by clicking on any available position of the game board
+A move can be made by clicking on any available position of the game board.

 The game has two modes which can be toggled using the buttons below the game board: